CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab 15: App Masking -New- Optional.md

      ![](../Azure-Virtual-Desktop-v3/media/powershell.png)

-    **Note :** In the same way, you can apply the hiding rule to session desktop in the remote desktop from your JumpVM.
+    **Note:** In the same way, you can apply the hiding rule to the session desktop in the remote desktop from your JumpVM.

 17. Navigate back to FSLogix App Rule Editor and click on **Manage Assignments**.

     ![](../Azure-Virtual-Desktop-v3/media/manageassign.png)

-18. On Assignments tab, click on **Add**.
+18. On the Assignments tab, click on **Add**.

     ![](/Azure-Virtual-Desktop-v3/media/add.png)